The importance of training

 For more information follow the links below or contact Eileen Buicke-Kelly on (01534) 608608.

-Hospitality Management Aprprentiship Applications are been accepted for the upcoming intake in September.
-This is a fully funded scheme open to anyone currently working in a supervisory role in any hospitality business, whether cafe, restaurant, hotel or attraction.
-For more details and an applicaiotn form go to gov.je/trackers or call Natalie at Trackers on (01534) 449186
+Hospitality Management Apprenticeship is a fully funded scheme open to anyone currently working in a supervisory role in any hospitality business, whether cafe, restaurant, hotel or attraction.
+For more details or an application form please call Natalie at Trackers on (01534) 449186

 Social Security provides a range of training courses for local businesses to help companies promote, recruit or retain employees with Entitled or Entitled for Work residential status.
 This subsidised training has been paid for by the money raised from the Business Licensing fee for Registered permissions, introduced in November 2017.